Electron beam emittance at operational intensity in fourth-generation synchrotron light sources: Intensity-dependent effects

-as a function of the emittance for a set of synchrotrons worldwide, in operation or under development.
-Here $\sigma_z$ is the r.m.s.\ bunch length, $\sigma_{x,y}$ is the horizontal/vertical beam size.
+Figure~\ref{fig:fig03} demonstrates the charge density $q_b/V_b$ as a function of the emittance for a set of synchrotrons worldwide, in operation or under development.
+A trend of a significant increase of the particle density within the bunch in modern low-emittance synchrotrons is clearly seen resulting in much stronger collective effects.
+Here \mbox{$V_b = \sqrt{4\pi^3} \sigma_x \sigma_y \sigma_z$} is the bunch volume, $\sigma_z$ is the r.m.s.\ bunch length, $\sigma_{x,y}$ is the horizontal/vertical beam size.
 Note that the bunch volume was calculated at zero beam intensity and without higher-harmonic cavities widely used to increase the bunch length for mitigation of collective effects, so the bunch length $\sigma_z$ is completely determined by the lattice and RF parameters:

 where $\sigma_\delta$ is the relative energy spread, $\lambda_\mathrm{RF}$ is the RF wavelength, $V_\mathrm{RF}$ is the RF voltage, $R_\mathrm{aver}$ is the average ring radius, $\alpha_c$ is the momentum compaction factor.